NLeSC/guide/software/code_review.md

   - Heavily integrated with Github

 - ReviewNinja (http://www.review.ninja)
-  - AL2.0, hosted at SAP for free, or hosted locally
+  - AL2.0, free online demo, production use hosted locally
   - Heavily integrated with Github
   - Approve changes, or flag a problem
   - Looks a bit less highly developed than Reviewable, maybe not much better than bare Github